 • Adult (18 years and up)

 All winners receive a bound edition of the judges’ selection with cash prizes for first ($30) and second ($15) place.
 The Mayor of Ventura presents the awards in April or May during a reading of works by contest winners: all participants, their families and friends and the public are invited to attend this special event where refreshments are served.

 - Either a single short story or poem (one entry per person)

-- No longer than 500 words
+- Be no longer than 500 words

-- Written solely by the entrant
+- Be written solely by the entrant

-- Not previously published
+- Not have been previously published

 - Not be in conflict with trademark, copyright, rights of privacy, rights of publicity or any other rights, of any kind or nature, of any other person or entity

 - Not include any language or other content that is indecent or inappropriate as determined by the city in its discretion.